11 Tips For Coping With CRPS (RSD) or Chronic Pain

 List your jobs you need to do for the day and if necessary delegate to friends or family.
 If that isn’t possible, then write yourself a list and set yourself a task to do that morning, afternoon or day and stick to it.
 Don’t be tempted to carry on to the next task on the list as it could make your pain worse even if you don’t feel it at the moment, by stretching yourself further may cause a flare up.

-Relaxation techniques are to help calm yourself right down and also slow down your nervous system which will be working overtime because of your chronic pain.
+Relaxation techniques are to help calm yourself and also slow down your nervous system which will be working overtime because of your chronic pain.
 By learning a few simple relaxation exercises can really help you cope with the stress and range of emotions that living with chronic pain or CRPS/RSD evokes.
-Burning Nights has a blog for RELAXATION EXERCISES, why not take a look?
+Burning Nights CRPS Support has a blog for RELAXATION EXERCISES, why not take a look?

-Having a diagnosis of CRPS/RSD or chronic pain you face a range of emotions, thoughts of feelings including loss or grief for your old life, your old ways of doing things or your old career.
+Having a CRPS diagnosis or chronic pain diagnosis means you face a range of emotions, thoughts of feelings including loss or grief for your old life, your old ways of doing things or your old career.
 By learning to accept your new way of life, yur new ways of doing things or new activities is important in your healing process.
 Some people never accept their condition, some are constantly looking for answers, new treatments or new specialists.

-Accepting your chronic pain or CRPS/RSD is the hardest thing to do; accept that you have your chronic pain or CRPS/RSD permanently and it cannot be changed.
+Accepting your chronic pain or CRPS is the hardest thing to do; accept that you have your chronic pain or CRPS/RSD permanently and it cannot be changed.
 This will be the most difficult thing to overcome in your ‘new‘ life living with a chronic condition.
-However you will go through various stages just like you’ve had a major loss.
+However you will go through the five (5) stages of grief, just as if you’ve had a major loss.
 You have had a loss –loss of your old life.